 Lytchett Minster School is once again celebrating some outstanding A level and BTEC level 3 results.

-The overall A level pass rate this year was 99%, with 77% of exams graded A*-C and 56% A*-B, the best A level results in the school’s history.
+The overall A level pass rate this year was 99%, with 78% of exams graded A*-C and 48% graded A*-B.

 Two students from Lytchett gained places at Oxford University this year; Alice Ashmeade (A*AA) to read Economics and Management, and James Albin (AAA) to read Theology; a third student, Georgia Cruse Drew (A*A*A*) will be reading Philosophy at Cambridge.

 Particularly noteworthy A level performances were recorded by Ben Tinsdale, who achieved A*A*A*A, and will now be going on to study Maths and Physics at Exeter University; Lola Brown-Araujo who achieved A*A*A and will be studying Geography at Leeds University, and Esme Morris who also achieved A*A*A will be heading up to Nottingham to study Veterinary Science.
 Rebecca Pearson achieved A*AA and is now planning to apply to study English at Oxford University.

 Other superb results were achieved by Ellie Orchard (AAA), who will be studying Childhood and Youth at Winchester University and Joshua Colclough (AAA), who has been accepted by Cardiff University to study Physics.
 A*AB grades were achieved by Georgia Spring who will be going on to study medicine at UCL and Louise Hampden who is planning to undertake a Foundation Arts Course at Bournemouth Arts University.